-In 2012 Ilford announced they were discontinuing Cibachrome but they would take advanced orders for their last production run.
+In 2012 Ilford announced they were discontinuing Cibachrome but they would take orders for their last production run.
 After much thought, I placed an order for 5,000 square meters of Cibachrome (Ilfochrome Classic Deluxe CPS1.K).

-In 2015 I was contacted by Dr. Damien Moigno, a chemical scientist who had worked for Ilford.
+In 2014 I was contacted by Dr. Damien Moigno, a chemical scientist who had worked for Ilford.
 He was starting a small boutique chemical manufacturing company, had leased Ilford’s chemical production facility, and offered to make P3 processing chemistry.
 I was able to purchase processing chemistry in premixed Parts A, B and C, just as Ilford had offered.
 Eureka!

 Damien didn’t want to produce P3 chemistry for an extended period of time, as his business was expanding and he needed to move forward with other projects.
 In 2015 I purchased all the raw materials to compound the chemistry myself, as well as the Ilford factory recipe.
 Making the chemistry is not a simple task.
 The developer has 14 ingredients, the bleach nine.
 Precise measuring, mixing and pH measurements have to be taken and adjustments made.
 The good news is that I now make small fresh batches of “factory fresh” chemistry which is the best I’ve had in the 42 years I’ve been making Cibachromes.

 It’s almost the end of 2022 and I’ve made many Cibachromes in the last 10 years, building up an extensive inventory of Cibachromes, which has used about 75% of my paper and chemistry.
 This month, Steve Dunning, the world’s foremost Kreonite processor expert, drove from Oklahoma and we worked 60 hours refurbishing my 52” KMA P3 Cibachrome processor.
 It’s now functionally like a brand new machine.